shuaiqifeiyang/Tiramisu/content/posts/leetcode-frequency/Leetcode-Frequency-41-60.en.md

 ### 680. Valid Palindrome II

 Easy
 [680.
 Valid Palindrome II](https://leetcode.com/problems/valid-palindrome-ii/)

-Use two pointers to check whether the string is Palindrome.
+Use two pointers to check whether the string is Palindrome if delete at most 1 tiem in the string.
 Time complexity  is O(n)

 Elegant Code:

 ```C++
 bool validPalindrome(string s) {